insightsengineering/coverage-action/README.md

 * `new-uncovered-statements-failure`:

-  _Description_: Fail the action if any new uncovered statements are introduced compared to the `diff-branch`.
+  _Description_: Fail the action if new uncovered statements are introduced AND overall coverage improved (total uncovered lines decreased) compared to the `diff-branch`.
+This corresponds to pycobertura exit code 3, which only occurs when total uncovered lines decreased (Miss <= 0) but there are still new uncovered statements (Missing != []).
+To fail on ALL new uncovered statements regardless of overall coverage improvement, use this flag together with `uncovered-statements-increase-failure: true`.

+  _Required_: `false`

+  _Default_: `False`

+* `coverage-rate-reduction-failure`:

+  _Description_: Fail the action if the overall coverage percentage (rate) decreases compared to the `diff-branch`.
+This is different from `uncovered-statements-increase-failure` which checks for absolute increases in uncovered lines.
+This flag specifically looks at the coverage percentage and fails if it goes down, regardless of whether uncovered lines increased or decreased.
+This is a more forgiving approach that focuses on the relative coverage rate rather than absolute uncovered line counts.

   _Required_: `false`